The Computer Wore Tennis Shoes: Cast

+Music

+The film's theme song, "The Computer Wore Tennis Shoes", was written by Robert F. Brunner and Bruce Belland.

 Reception

 A. H. Weiler of The New York Times wrote: "This 'Computer' isn't I.B.M.'s kind but it's homey, lovable, as exciting as porridge and as antiseptic and predictable as any homey, half-hour TV family show".
 Gene Siskel of the Chicago Tribune reported: "I rather enjoyed The Computer Wore Tennis Shoes and I suspect children under 14 will like it, too".
 Arthur D. Murphy of Variety praised the film as "above-average family entertainment, enhanced in great measure by zesty, but never show-off, direction by Robert Butler, in a debut swing to pix from telefilm".
 Kevin Thomas of the Los Angeles Times wrote that "Disney Productions latched on to a terrific premise for some sharp satire only to flatten it out by jamming it into its familiar 'wholesome' formula.
 Alas, the movie itself comes out looking like it had been made by a computer".

 The film holds a score of 50% on Rotten Tomatoes based on six reviews.